-The decrease in deferred inflows of resources is due to the decrease in deferred amount relating to pensions and OPEB.
+The decrease in deferred outflows of resources is due to the decrease in deferred amount relating to pensions and OPEB.

-The increase in current liabilities is primarily the result of the increase in accounts payable and accrued liabilities, and an increase in NJIB short-term loan payable.
+The increase in current liabilities is primarily the result of the increase in contracts payable and an increase in NJIB short-term loan payable.